Saturday, May 2, 2026

 Sasha: Well that's way too big for Heroscape figures.

 Ariel: I know, duh, which is obviously why they made them tons smaller.
 Anyway, there are these G.I.
-Joe Guys, who are the good guys, and they fight these Cobra guys, who are the baddies.
+Joe guys, who are the good guys, and they fight these Cobra guys, who are the baddies.

 Ariel: Yeah, but before we get too much into that, we've got to do the most important thing.